railwayapp/docs/src/docs/guides/public-networking.md

 layout="responsive"
 width={700} height={225} quality={100} />

-Currently we use a random load balancing strategy for TCP traffic.
+Incomging traffic will be distributed across all replicas in the closest region using a random algorithm.

 ## Using HTTP and TCP Together

-At the moment, Railway does not support exposing both HTTP and TCP over public networking, in a single service.
-Therefore, if you have a domain assigned, you will not see the option to enable TCP Proxy, and vice-versa.
-Meaning, you will need to remove one before you can enable the other.
+Railway does support exposing both HTTP and TCP over public networking, in a single service.
+Therefore, if you have a domain assigned, you will still see the option to enable TCP Proxy, and vice-versa.

-If you have a usecase that requires exposing both HTTP and TCP over public networking, in one service, <a href="https://help.railway.com/feedback" target="_blank">let us know</a>!
+Note: While you can have multiple domains assigned to a single service, you cannot have multiple TCP proxies assigned to a single service.

 ## Let's Encrypt SSL Certificates